You’ve finished writing your book. Congratulations! In this post, we discuss five things that happen after you’ve typed The End.

 Proofreading is the very last step.
 Don’t send your work to a proofreader until the story is done.
 Proofreaders look for typos and errors.
 This means your story is finished and will not be changed again.
 If you have to fix anything in the story after they have worked through it, you’ll have to submit and pay for another proofread.
 This is an important step before submitting to an agent or publisher, and imperative before you go to print if you choose to self-publish.
 Remember, after all this, a traditional publisher might recommend more changes and then they will send the manuscript for further editing and proofreading once you have made the recommended changes, but it’s important to submit a manuscript that this error-free.

-Step 5: Research The Market
+Step 5: Publishing

 All of this will take a few weeks to finish.
 While you are waiting for the appraisal, editor, or proofreader it’s a good time to update your research.